 The Company believes that the Aastrom CPS, if approved for commercial sale by the FDA and foreign regulatory agencies, may provide certain improvements and efficiencies over traditional cell collection and infusion processes.
-The following table, which sets forth estimates based on a 1996 survey conducted by the Company of 11 stem cell transplant physicians at different transplant institutions throughout the United States, compares estimated patient care episodes, procedure time and needle sticks for currently established cell collection and infusion techniques with the Aastrom CPS method of cell procurement:
+The following table, which sets forth estimates based on a 1996 survey conducted by the Company of 11 stem cell transplant physicians at different transplant institutions throughout the United States, compares estimated patient care episodes and procedure time for currently established cell collection and infusion techniques with the Aastrom CPS method of cell procurement:

-CELL SOURCE CARE EPISODES(1) PROCEDURE TIME (HOURS)(1) NEEDLE STICKS(2)
+CARE EPISODES(1) PROCEDURE TIME (HOURS)(1)

-Bone Marrow Harvest(3) 21 16 103

-PBPC Mobilization and Collection(4) 39 22
+8 16

+21 39

-Aastrom CPS(5) 1-3 4-10
+2 1-3

+8 21

-- (1) Includes all outpatient, inpatient, and home care episodes. - (2) Includes bone marrow aspirates, blood samples, catheter placements and other venous access, and subcutaneous injections. - (3) Includes operating room procedure and all preparatory and recovery procedures. - (4) Based on an average of three rounds of apheresis following cell mobilization injections. - (5) Projections, based on data accumulated during the Company's pre-clinical research and clinical trials.
+- (1) Includes all outpatient, inpatient, and home care episodes. - (2) Includes operating room procedure and all preparatory and recovery procedures. - (3) Based on an average of three rounds of apheresis following cell mobilization injections. - (4) Projections, based on data accumulated during the Company's research and clinical trials.